sindresorhus/Actions/readme.md

 ---

 Want to run shortcuts directly from the iOS Lock Screen?
-Check out my new [Quick Launch](https://sindresorhus.com/quick-launch) app.
+Check out my [Quick Launch](https://sindresorhus.com/quick-launch) app.

+And trigger shortcuts on your Mac from your iOS device with my [Hyperduck](https://sindresorhus.com/hyperduck#shortcuts) app.

 ---